 (Text omitted)

-The MAC entity determines if a configured uplink grant is going to be used for PUSCH transmission or not by considering the amount of buffered data that can be transmitted on the available occasions of the associated configured grant and other available UL-SCH resources.
+The MAC entity may determine if a configured uplink grant is going to be unused for PUSCH transmission by considering the amount of data that can and will be transmitted on the available occasions of the associated configured grant and other available UL-SCH resources.
 Upon this determination, the MAC entity sends an indication to the lower layers regarding this decision, for use in the procedure for reporting UTO-UCI (as specified in clause 9.3 in TS 38.213 [6]).

 (Text omitted)